 - Massachusetts and Rhode Island Poison Control Center: 1-800-222-1222

-During the COVID-19 pandemic, many people are required to maintain social distance and stay safe at home.
-However, for some, home may not be safe.
-Victims of domestic violence may be stuck at home with their abuser and unable to connect with friends, family, or coworkers, making them at increased risk of violence in the home.
+For some, home may not be a safe place.
+Victims of intimate partner violence (IPV) may be stuck at home with their abuser and unable to connect with friends, family, or coworkers, making them at increased risk of violence in the home.
 The complexity of their situations may also be exacerbated by additional marginalization, such as financial insecurity, structural racism, and/or other forms of oppression and discrimination.
 If you or someone you know is experiencing violence at home, know you are not alone.
 Here are some resources to help.

 - Brigham and Women’s Hospital Resources: